SAP/fundamental-ngx/PLATFORM_README.md

     To include an individual Angular Fundamental component in your application, you only need to import the relevant module.

-    For example, to use Toggles, add the following import to your main application module.
+    For example, to use Switch, add the following import to your main application module.

     ```javascript
-    import { ToggleModule } from '@fundamental-ngx/core';
+    import { SwitchModule } from '@fundamental-ngx/core';
     ```

     For models prior to 0.11.1 use `fundamental-ngx`

-    import { ToggleModule } from '@fundamental-ngx/core';
+    import { SwitchModule } from '@fundamental-ngx/core';

     @NgModule({
     ...
-    imports: [ToggleModule],
+    imports: [SwitchModule],
     })
     export class DemoModule { }